bnb-chain/bnb-chain.github.io/docs/validator/fullnode.md

 - Add `Trusted nodes`

-Geth supports trusted nodes that are always allowed to reconnect, even if the peer limit is reached.
+`geth` supports trusted nodes that are always allowed to reconnect, even if the peer limit is reached.
 They can be added permanently via a config file `<datadir>/geth/trusted-nodes.json` or temporary via RPC call.

 ## Chaindata Snapshot